Scroll to content

 Manorfield Infant and Nursery School

-Kim became head of Manorfield Infant and Nursery School in September 2021 after working at Healey Junior, Infant and Nursery School for over a decade.
+Kim became the Headteacher of Manorfield Infant and Nursery School in September 2021 after working at Healey Junior, Infant and Nursery School for over a decade.
 As both a teacher, a leader and a mother, Kim has a special passion for Early Years and the importance of the first 5 years of a child’s life.

-Kim graduated from the University of Newcastle with a degree in Geography, before undertaking her PGCE at York St John’s University.
+Kim graduated from the Newcastle University with a degree in Geography, before undertaking her PGCE at York St John’s University.
 After gaining her PGCE, Kim worked for a number of years in a school in inner city Bradford.
 Kim has taught every year group from Nursery through to Year 6.
 Kim has rolled out a number of highly successful whole school initiatives and enjoys leading school improvement.

 Kim feels that education is the one way that we can successfully change a child’s life chances.
 Children only get one childhood, we have to ensure that those first 18 years are full of experiences, opportunities and learning for all children, regardless of their background or starting point.